 Christiana in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 57.321′ N, 75° 59.66′ W. Marker is in Christiana, Pennsylvania, in Lancaster County.
-Marker is at the intersection of Green Street and Slokum on Green Street.
+39° 57.248′ N, 75° 59.659′ W. Marker is in Christiana, Pennsylvania, in Lancaster County.
+Marker is on Ann Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Christiana PA 17509, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 2, 2008, by Geoff Marsh of Beltsville, Maryland.
-This page has been viewed 4,496 times since then and 17 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on March 2, 2008, by Geoff Marsh of Beltsville, Maryland. • J. J. Prats was the editor who published this page.
+This page was last revised on July 21, 2021.
+It was originally submitted on July 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+This page has been viewed 109 times since then and 39 times this year.
+Photos: 1. submitted on July 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+2, 3, 4. submitted on July 20, 2021, by Carl Gordon Moore Jr. of North East, Maryland. • Bill Pfingsten was the editor who published this page.